mfrankz/microbiome/README.md

 # Downstream plotting and analysis of 16s microbiome data in R using phyloseq and ggplot
 ### This tutorial will allow you to create publication-level graphs and convert phyloseq objects into dataframes for easier manipulation and analysis.
-Below you will find code for extracting alpha diversity, beta diversity, and taxa frequency.
+Below you will find code for extracting alpha diversity, beta diversity, and taxa abundance.

 To begin, we will load packages and import a phyloseq object. ***This is necessary for all the following steps in this tutorial.***